Lumbar Dynamic Stabilization

 Dynamic stabilization/soft stabilization uses flexible materials to stabilize the affected lumbar region while preserving the natural anatomy of the spine.
 It is intended to alter the load-bearing pattern of the spine’s motion segment and to control any abnormal motion while leaving the affected spinal segment mobile.
 The idea behind stabilization is that controlling abnormal motions while supporting more physiologic load transmission may relieve the pain associated with degenerative disk disease and prevent further degeneration of adjacent segments of the spine.
 Once normal motion and load transmission can be achieved, a patient’s damaged disc may even repair itself.

 Frequently-Asked-Questions about our Lumbar Dynamic Stabilization

-Learn more about our Lumbar Dynamic Stabilization, read our most frequently asked questions made by our patients or you can fill out the FREE consultation form at the bottom of the page.
+Learn more about our Lumbar Dynamic Stabilization, read our most frequently asked questions made by our patients or you can fill out the Request More Information form at the bottom of the page.